mattstruble/dotfiles/README.md

 ## References

-This repository wouldn't be made possible without the use and help of others and their own dotfile repositories.
+This repository wouldn't be made possible without the help of others and their own dotfile repositories.

 - https://github.com/dorrajmachai/nvim